What is “Health”?

 Better.
 Only 824 Million.
 Hmmm, let’s go at it from the other end of the spectrum, add a prefix, and look for unhealthy:

 TIP: When looking for a “definitive” anything on the net, you can use Google’s Advanced Search and limit by the top level domains or in other words, by the type of website such .org, .gov, or .edu.
-I use this trick quite a bit almost every day at work to help people find information.
+Before I ahem uhmmm… “retired from being a librarian”, I used this trick quite a bit almost every day at work to help people find information.
+It is something that I use for myself almost every time I look for reliable information on the net.

 Websites with the .gov top-level domain are generally departments of the United States Federal Government.
 Don’t laugh!
 And no rolling of the eyes either!
 This is your tax dollars at work!
 All kidding aside, there is a LOT of very good data and information on those websites!
 The information on .gov websites is non-partisan (except for the pages belonging to an individual senator or representative ) and very reliable!
 Any research grant issued by the US Government requires the recipient to file a final report of its activities and findings; these reports are published and made available to the American people.
 Some examples of government websites related to health: MedlinePlus (the first stop for any search for health information), the United States Department of Health and Human Services or United States Food and Drug Administration Home Page and Health.gov — Your Portal to Health Information from the U.S. Government (an umbrella website that access multiple departmental websites simultaneously.